 Through this development process a REDDplus Management System with clear procedures, requirements and limits in which multiple actors can begin carbon emission removal related actions will be developed.
-This system will form part of Ghana's Low Carbon Development Plan and its Nationally Appropriate Mitigation Action Plan.
+This system will form part of Ghana's Low Carbon Development Plan and its Nationally Appropriate Mitigation (NAMA) Action Plan.
+Ghana is developing a comprehensive low carbon growth plan that will address REDDplus as part of national and sectoral developments.